james98kr/LOTTE_RecSys/README.md

 * customer (required): You MUST pass the customer ID as argument.
 Otherwise, the model will return an error.
 * month (optional): You can pass the month as an integer (e.g. 10 for October, 3 for March).
 If you don't pass the month argument, the system will automatically fill in the month based on the current date.
 * recnum (optional): You can pass the length of the recommendation list.
 By default, it is set to 50.
 If you want a shorter recommendation list, you can manually reduce this number.

+## Data Visualization

+You may refer to the ``./data/data_visualization.ipynb`` file for the code used for data visualization.